LamakerOfficial/help-center/docs/minecraft/general/getting-started.md

 During the first boot of any Minecraft server, it may take a while to prepare spawn area.

 ## Using a Custom Jar
-Minecraft uses a __.jar__ file to start your server and setting a custom jar is easy.
+Minecraft uses a <u>.jar</u> file to start your server and setting a custom jar is easy.
 If the option you want isn't available on the first boot, a custom jar can be used.
-Simply upload the .jar file(e.g. __paper-1.16.5-774.jar__) to your server's root directory in files, then rename it to __custom.jar__.
+Simply upload the .jar file(e.g. <u>paper-1.16.5-774.jar</u>) to your server's root directory in files, then rename it to <u>custom.jar</u>.
 You can rename the file by clicking or tapping on the three dots on the right side, then clicking Rename.

-Falix will automatically detect the __custom.jar__ on the next launch of your server and will use the file to boot.
+Falix will automatically detect the <u>custom.jar</u> on the next launch of your server and will use the file to boot.

 # Choosing Your Server Java Version
 <!-- # What is Java?
 (An explantion for noobs will be added later on) -->